dexteel/columbia-ms-wiki/4i-User-Roles.md

 ##When a user is created using the web app

 - A SQLServer Login is created in SQL Server.
-This login is always of SQL User type (not windows user), if the user created is a Domain user, the login name is created by changing the backslash for a forwardslash ie. domain\jsmith => domain/jsmith
+This login is always of SQL User type (not windows user)

+- if the user created is a Domain user, the login name is created by changing the backslash for a forwardslash ie. domain\jsmith => domain/jsmith, we will call this login name _shadow login_ .
+The password for this login is randomly generated and then stored in the column PasswordHash in IHBoxSystem.CAT.Users

 - A database user is created in IHBoxSystem database pointing to the newly created login

 - Some standard roles are assigned to the database user

+## When a user tries to login
+There are two different pages for login: Login and Domain Login

+If the user logs in using standard login:
+Username and passwords are applied to a connection string (APP) in IndustrialDashboard web.config, a connection is attempted and if it works (basically SQL Server has a Login with that name and password), a long sql statement is called to retrieve the user's permissions.

+For domain users, the username and password are authenticated with the Domain Controller and if that succeds, the username is transformed into a SQL Login username by changing the \ into a / , then the password is retrieved from the CAT.Users table and then it follows the same logic as the standard login

 ##When a profile is changed by adding/removing permissions in the web app
 - The permissions (actually database roles) are written in the "module actions" table